• Skip to primary navigation

 %Sandesh Bhim Chandra Nag

-It was the year 1829 when Kalidas Modak came to Kolkata from Nadia and opened a shop near Kumortuli. in fact, famous Indra sweets near College street which was closed in 2000, was run by the same family.
+In 1829, Kalidas Modak arrived in Kolkata from Nadia and established a shop near Kumortuli.
+Interestingly, the renowned Indra sweets near College Street, which closed in 2000, was also managed by the same family.

-Mahesh Day came from Hoogli and opened a small shop.
-It was around 1844.
-He, however, did not name the shop.
-This shop also was named after his son.
-Here I am talking about Girish Chandra Day.
-Girish's daughter was married to Nakur Chandra Nandi and the rest is history and you know why.
+Around 1844, Mahesh Day came from Hooghly and opened a small shop.
+He didn't initially name it; instead, it was later named after his son, Girish Chandra Day.
+Girish's daughter married Nakur Chandra Nandi, and the rest, as they say, is history.

-Then there was Makhan Lal Das from Bardhaman district who was an orphan.
-Makhan used to work for a sweet shop near Chitpur run by the Nandi family.
-They finally handed over the shop to him and it was the year 1820 when the shop got its name.
+Then there was Makhan Lal Das, an orphan from Bardhaman district.
+Makhan worked at a sweet shop near Chitpur, owned by the Nandi family.
+They eventually handed the shop over to him, and in 1820, it received its name.

 • Janai-er Monohara!
 Monohara (মনোহরা) Recipe